One of the UK’s most successful female music ambassadors, Debbie is in demand as a composer and conductor.

 Debbie is a regular presence on Radio 3 and 4.
 She presented a Radio 4 programme on the composer Joseph Horovitz, and in 2013 Debbie presented Scoring Father Brown for Radio 4, which followed her process of composing the score for the BBC TV series.
 In October 2014 Debbie was Kirsty Young’s guest on Desert Island Discs, and in March 2015 Debbie presented Same Tune, Different Song on Radio 4, as well as a two-hour special of her favourite music on Radio 3’s Saturday Classics programme.

-Debbie was honoured in the Queen's New Year's Honours list 2004 with an MBE for services to the music and film industry, which was followed by an OBE in the 2018 Queen's Birthday Honours List.
+Debbie was honoured in the Queen's New Year's Honours list with an MBE for services to the music and film industry.
 She was awarded Honorary Fellowships at both colleges where she studied, Trinity College of Music and the Guildhall School of Music and Drama,

 Debbie’s first solo album, Piano Stories, which featured piano solo performances by the composer herself of many of her best-known scores, entered the UK Classical Artist Album Chart at number 10.